20 Nov Metaverse – Securing Creative Properties in the Blockchain

 Property attribute description for registration.

 Once registered, the asset must be recognized through the Proof-of-Asset protocol before gaining the attributes of a digital asset.
 Smart Assets carry two types of attributes, value and editable attributes.
-Editable attributes will be reflected by trading and changes in market value, which means smart asset will share the same market constraints experienced by normal circulation.
+Editable attributes will be reflected by trading and changes in market value, which means smart assets will share the same market constraints experienced by normal circulation.

 Avatars are the symbol of the user’s online identity.
 It is used to represent your ID and ownership to the user’s digital asset.
 Valuable information will be attached to each avatar’s unique index and encrypted to ensure data privacy.
 Unless authorized by the usage of private key signature, special transaction and smart contracts, no individual will have access to an avatar’s encrypted and unencrypted information.
-Zero-knowledge proofs and homomorphic encryption will also allow for the retrieval of data such as credit scores and validation results without revealing the identity or content.
+Zero-knowledge proofs and homomorphic encryption will also allow for the retrieval of data such as credit scores and validation results without revealing identity or content.

 The platform will provide a personalized resume for each avatar.
 In exchange for an information storage fee, users can access a customized tamper-proof record.
 Timestamps and public/private key encryption will contribute to protect ownership information.
 Oracles will authenticate avatar identity.